UtrechtUniversity/researchcloud-items/docs/index.md

 | [Galaxy](https://github.com/UtrechtUniversity/src-component-galaxy)                      | Galaxy is a workflow engine for bioinformatics.                                                                                                                                                                                             | Ansible          | Non-standard access rights         |
 | [ibridges-ansible](https://github.com/UtrechtUniversity/ibridges-ansible)                | A component to easily download iRODS collections to a workspace.                                                                                                                                                                            | Ansible          | Available as a separate collection |
 | [researchcloud-items-win](https://github.com/UtrechtUniversity/researchcloud-items-win/) | Various components targeting Windows workspaces                                                                                                                                                                                             | PowerShell       | Non-Ansible                        |

+Components for specific research projects (not intended for general use) should preferably also be stored in a separate repository.
+They can use the roles in this repo by [installing it as a collection](#installing-as-a-collection).

 ## Installing as a collection